F3dai/f3dai.github.io/_posts/2020-06-16-AD-Box-TryHackMe.md

 ![GetNPUsers admin](https://imgur.com/yk0Tkig.png)

-This user doesn't seem vulnerable.
+This user doesn't seem vulnerable, or it is disabled, as we mentioned before.

 **svc-admin**: